dstl/Stone-Soup/docs/source/auto_demos/Video_Processing.rst

 This notebook will guide you progressively through the steps necessary to:

 1. Use the Stone Soup :class:`~.FrameReader` components to open and process video data;
-2. Use the :class:`~.TensorFlowBoxObjectDetector` to detect objects in video data, making use of Tensorflow object detection models;
+2. Use the :class:`~.TensorFlowBoxObjectDetector` to detect objects in video data, making use of TensorFlow object detection models;
 3. Build a :class:`~.MultiTargetTracker` to perform tracking of multiple object in video data.

 .. _MoviePy: https://zulko.github.io/moviepy/index.html